-All fees shall be set by PW on an annual basis for inspection, testing, and repairs.
-Fees are attached in Appendix "A" of this Policy.
+All fees shall be set by PW on an annual basis for inspection and testing, are attached in Appendix "A" of this Policy and are subject to change from time to time.
 Fees for testing will only be charged by PW when the customer has failed to submit to PW a current successful test report after a second public notice.
 If PW determines a failure in the device, water service will be discontinued until the customer provides PW with a repair and test report from a certified tester.